 Effectively safeguarding electrical generators.

 Synchronous generators are a major source of commercial electrical energy.
-Metrosil exciter discharge resistors are specified in flagship power projects worldwide to prevent damage to excitation systems during shutdown.
+Metrosil exciter discharge varistors are specified in flagship power projects worldwide to prevent damage to excitation systems during shutdown.

 Protecting Synchronous Power Generators

 The 6000 Series is our classic high energy varistor design.
 For many decades, these varistors have protected valuable assets in power generation stations.
-Protecting the rotor windings when unscheduled trips occur, the 6000 series is trusted by some of the largest power stations in the world.
+The 6000 Series is superseded by the 8000 Series.

 The 8000 Series was created as a direct response to both client and industry needs, and consequently was developed directly with leading OEMs and industry experts.
 The design has been optimised for ease of installation and future-proofed to be compatible with industry developments.
 The 8000 Series, with its modern features, is suited to large applications.